Ecover Sailing Team

 The Ecover Sailing team competed in the 2009 iShares Cup, showcasing world class racing around Europe.
 The races take place in Venice, Hyères, Cowes, Kiel, Amsterdam and Almeria, and the rebranded, 2010 Extreme Sailing Series.

 Sponsors

 Ecover, the world's leading manufacturer of ecological cleaning and washing products, have sponsored skipper Mike Golding for more than eight years, as he has competed in the Vendée Globe, and World Championships.

 The Team

 Mike Golding

 Mike was IMOCA world champion for two successive years, and is the only British sailor to hold this sought-after title.
-He was the first person ever to race single-handed and non stop around the world in both directions.
+He was the first person to race single-handed and non stop around the world in both directions.
 He is one of only two British sailors ever to stand on the podium of the Vendée Globe.

 Fraser Brown

 Fraser is one of the most experienced Extreme 40 sailors on the circuit having raced in the class from the outset.
 In 2008 his team won the first event, in Lugano, Switzerland, when he raced with double Olympic gold medalist Shirley Robertson.